Updated on January 30, 2026 07:28:40 AM

 In India, the opposition process is an integral part of the system of trademark registration aimed at protecting the integrity of brands and averting consumer confusion.
 Once a trademark application has been scrutinized and found suitable by the Registrar, it is advertised in the Trademark Journal, providing a four-month period within which anyone or any entity can oppose its registration.

 Opposition can be on different grounds, i.e., the mark is identical or deceptively similar to a prior mark, is not distinctive, is descriptive, or has been sought to be registered in bad faith.
-The process starts with the filing of Notice of Opposition, followed by the applicant's Counter-Statement, and then there are the different stages of evidence filing by both parties.
+The process starts with the filing of a Notice of Opposition, followed by the applicant's Counter-Statement, and then there are the different stages of evidence filing by both parties.
 There is a subsequent hearing following which the Registrar determines whether or not to register the trademark and sustain the opposition.
-This opposition system not only defends the rights of already established trademark holders but also safeguards that new trademarks coming into the market do not cause confusion to consumers or weaken developed brand recognition.
+This opposition system not only defends the rights of already established trademark holders but also safeguards that new trademarks coming into the market through Trademark Registration do not cause confusion to consumers or weaken developed brand recognition.
 By open public participation in the registration of trademark, it provides a balanced and competitive market, which ensures trust and transparency among consumers and businesses alike.

 Trademark Opposition Notice [Sample]